veracity/veracity-documentation/common/markdown/powerbi/Power bi.md

 # Legal
-We recommend to check with your own legal department that you are operating within a legal framework before using Power BI with your customer’s data.
+We recommend to check with your own legal department that you are operating within a legal framework before using Power BI with your customerï¿½s data.

 # Terms
 Before you start using this application you should consider two things